Inquiries and interest in training and technical assistance related to this project are welcome. Please see Contact Us for further information.

 Why should probation and parole be involved?

 Probation and parole staff have invaluable information and contacts about their communities, current “hot spots” and issues as well as frequently scheduled (and unannounced) contact with their clients.
-Probation and parole staff can assist in identifying their clients most likely to possess firearms illegally and can also benefit from the close working relationships with judges, prosecutors and other law enforcement personnel that may develop as a result of Project Safe Neighborhoods.
+Probation and parole staff can assist in identifying their clients most likely to possess firearms illegally and/or be affiliated with street gangs and can also benefit from the close working relationships with judges, prosecutors and other law enforcement personnel that may develop as a result of PSN.

-What resources can APPA-PSN offer me?
-How do I request APPA/PSN training or technical assistance?
+What resources can PSN offer me?
+How do I request PSN training or technical assistance?

 How do I find out more about the APPA-PSN initiative?

-For more information regarding this project, please contact:
+For more information regarding this project, please contact us.